umartokyo/Random-3000/README.md

 2. Binary Translator - Two functions which can translate your text into binary and backwards
 3. Timer - Minimal timer, my first project in Javascript
 4. Calculator - Minimal calculator, with beautiful neuromorphic design
+5. To Do - Minimal todo list with beautiful neuromorphic design